BIG-SA/BASH-Intro-2018/notes/4_easy_scripting.md

 ```
 #SBATCH -p batch
 ```
-This is requesting a spcific section of the HPC.
+This is requesting a specific section of the HPC.
 You can request sections such as `himem` here depending on your job, but choosing `batch` just puts it into the general pool able to run wherever appropriate.

 ```
 #SBATCH -N 1